United States v. Tahawwur Hussain Rana & David Coleman Headley

 by Patrick Fitzgerald

-Patrick Fitzgerald, U.S. Attorney for the Northern District of Illinois
+Patrick Fitzgerald, Former U.S. Attorney for the Northern District of Illinois

 Rana, 50, a Canadian citizen, was convicted of one count of conspiracy to provide material support to the terrorism plot in Denmark and one count of providing material support to a designated foreign terrorist organization, Lashkar e Tayyiba (Lashkar.)
 He faces a maximum sentence of 30 years in prison on the two counts combined and remains in federal custody without bond.
 No sentencing date has been set.